Ojimarvisazuka/STUDENT-MENTAL-HEALTH/README.md

 ## Conclusion
 In conclusion, the responses showed that students do truly face mental health challenges.
 The challenges which include depression, anxiety and panic attacks were more visible in a certain category of students.
 Students in Year 4 for instance, had less mental health challenges on average in comparison to students in lower levels.
 Also, married students gave more mental health related responses.
-Worthy of note is the fact that majority of these affected students did not seek the help of a trained specialist.
+Worthy of note, is the fact that majority of these affected students did not seek the help of a trained specialist.

 ## Recommendations